yaya2devops/aws-cloud-project-bootcamp/journal/week2.md

 ## Instrumentation and Observability

 Instrumentation is the process of adding code to a system to collect data about its behavior.
-This data can then be used to monitor and troubleshoot the system.
+This data can then be used to observe, monitor and troubleshoot the system.

-As will explained below, onboarding to the tools was exactly that, taking this putting that and troubleshoot in between.
+As we will explain below, onboarding to the tools was exactly that, taking this putting that and troubleshoot in between.

 The different types of data that can be collected through instrumentation are indeed the three pillars of observability mentioned above.

 Here are some of the tools that you can use to instrument your system:
-* **OpenTelemetry:**  an open-source instrumentation framework that can be used to collect metrics, logs, and traces from a variety of systems.
+* **OpenTelemetry:** is an open-source instrumentation framework that facilitates the collection of metrics, logs, and traces from a variety of systems.
-* **Application Performance Monitoring tools:** APM tools are commercial tools that can be used to collect metrics, logs, and traces from a variety of systems.
+* **Application Performance Monitoring tools:** APM tools are ready-to-use commercial tools and come pre-packaged with features tailored to streamline the key pillars process.

 The best tool for you will depend on the specific needs of your system.

 ## Monitoring in Observability Ecosystem
-Monitoring is a necessary part of observability, but it is not sufficient.
+Monitoring is a necessary part of observability, but **it is not sufficient**.

 Observability requires a holistic understanding of the system, which can be achieved by collecting data from different sources not just from Metrics.